Let’s explain the SOLID principles using the characters and situations from the beloved village Indian drama Panchayat on PrimeVideo!

 • Vikas still coordinates

-• Villagers still come for help
+• Villagers still come

 • Pradhan Ji still signs (reluctantly 😄)